graphql/community-wg/rfcs/ambassador-program/overview-for-ambassadors.md

 ## GraphQL Ambassador Program

-The following is an overview of the proposed GraphQL Ambassador Program for the Ambassadors themselves, with the intention that this becomes the page on the website outlining the goals, outcomes and tasks of the program, similar to other initiatives like [Community Grants](https://graphql.org/community/foundation/community-grant/) and the [Local Initiative](https://graphql.org/community/foundation/local-initiative/).
+The following is an overview of the proposed GraphQL Ambassador Program for the Ambassadors themselves, with the intention that this becomes the page on the website outlining the goals, outcomes and tasks of the program; similar to other initiatives like [Community Grants](https://graphql.org/community/foundation/community-grant/) and the [Local Initiative](https://graphql.org/community/foundation/local-initiative/).

 ### Ambassador Initiative Goals